'DWTS': JoJo Siwa & Jenna Johnson Earn Season's 1st Perfect Score

-'DWTS': JoJo Siwa & Jenna Johnson Earn Season's 1st Perfect Score With Flawless Foxtrot During 'Grease' Night
+'DWTS': JoJo Siwa & Jenna Johnson On Getting Season's 1st Perfect Score With 'Grease' Foxtrot (Exclusive)

 How Jenna Johnson Is Helping JoJo Siwa Overcome Self Image Strug…